EVerest/everest-core/modules/OCPP/doc.rst

 * **get_leaf_expiry_days_count** to determine when a leaf certificate expires.
 This information is used by libocpp in order to renew
   leaf certificates in case they expire soon

-*Note: A lot of conversion between the libocpp types and the generated EVerest types are required for the given commands.
+Note that a lot of conversion between the libocpp types and the generated EVerest types are required for the given commands.
 Since the
-conversion functionality is used by this OCPP module and the OCPP201 module, it is implemented as a `separate library <../../lib/staging/ocpp/>`_ .*
+conversion functionality is used by this OCPP module and the OCPP201 module, it is implemented as a `separate library <../../lib/staging/ocpp/>`_ .

 Requires: data_transfer
 ^^^^^^^^^^^^^^^^^^^^^^^